sid4320/GettingAndCleaningData/codebook.md

 # CodeBook
-This code book describes all the variables in the `avgdata.txt` file after running the `run_analysis.R` script.
+This code book describes all the variables in the `avgdata.txt` file after running the `RunAnalysis.R` script.

 # Variables
 ->  `subject`  - This is an integer datatype.
 With 30 different sets recorded